openstack-archive/tripleo-docs/doc/source/advanced_deployment/network_isolation.rst

                     -
                       ip_netmask: {get_param: InternalApiIpSubnet}

-Assinging OpenStack Services to Isolated Networks
+Assigning OpenStack Services to Isolated Networks
 -------------------------------------------------
 Each OpenStack service is assigned to a network using a default mapping.
 The service will be bound to the host IP within the named network on each host.